Zendesk vs Salesforce (the Ultimate Comparison)

 I can keep it short here: both Salesforce and Zendesk do it well.
 Their replies have simply been fast and to-the-point.

 To sum it up, we can make a quite clear distinction in the Zendesk vs Salesforce battle.
 Zendesk is more focused on simple customer support, with an intuitive experience for the user.
-On the other hand, Salesforce Service Cloud can integrate with its sales and marketing software solutions.
+On the other hand, Salesforce customer Service Cloud can integrate with its sales and marketing software solutions.
 This can provide you with a lot of valuable information on your customer.

 Advantages of using Zendesk